Fall Semester Updates

 What can I do to help the community address the COVID-19 challenges?

 The San Francisco Department of Public Health is seeking healthcare volunteers to help in the response to the COVID-19 pandemic.
 Counseling and clinical psychologists, health coaches, and acupuncturist faculty and students are all needed.
-Find more information here.
+Find more information about Emergency Healthcare Volunteers.